Get

 Should You Walk a Dog With Luxating Patella?
 Vet Explained Health Concerns & Treatments

 We know the sight of your little dog hopping on three legs tugs at your heartstrings.
 You want your dog to have the best in life, but when the walks that bring them so much joy appear to cause discomfort, you wonder if you’re doing the right thing.
-In most mild cases, you should walk a dog with a luxating patella.
+In most mild cases, you should still walk a dog with a luxating patella.
 However, there are some circumstances where your dog needs rest and should not be walked.

 Before diving in, we want to ensure you understand what happens in dogs with luxating patellas.
 The kneecap or patella forms part of the knee joint and slips in and out of place.
 When it is out of place or luxated, your dog can’t walk properly and becomes lame on the leg.
 Depending on the case, the lameness can last days or resolve within seconds.